YuriiPronin/jokeList/README.md

 "delete" button - deletes the selected joke

-"update" button - deletes the selected joke and writes a new one in its place.
+"refresh" button - deletes the selected joke and writes a new one in its place.

 Also, a check for duplicate jokes works everywhere (since the jokes are random - this can happen) and excludes additional ones